BinarCode/laravel-restify/docs/docs/3.0/auth/auth.md

 # Authentication setup

-Laravel Restify has support for authentication with Passport or Laravel Airlock.
+Laravel Restify has support for authentication with Passport or Laravel Sanctum.

 You'll finally enjoy the auth setup (`register`, `login`, `forgot` and `reset password`).

 :::tip

-Firstly make sure you have setup the desired provider in the `restify.auth.provider`. and make sure you have installed and configured the Laravel Passport (or Restify) properly.
+Firstly make sure you have the setup the desired provider in the `restify.auth.provider`.
+Make sure you have installed and configured the [Laravel Sanctum](https://laravel.com/docs/7.x/sanctum#introduction) (or Passport) properly.

 The passport check could be done easily by using the follow Restify command:

 `php artisan restify:check-passport`

-This command will become with suggestions if anything is setup wrong.
+This command will become with suggestions if any setup is invalid.
 :::

 ## Prerequisites